-- 1. Set the thermostat above room temperature to call for heat.
+Set the thermostat above room temperature to call for heat.
 The burner should start.
-NOTE: It may be necessary to press the RESET button on the primary combustion control relay. - 2.
+NOTE: It may be necessary to press the RESET button on the primary combustion control relay.

 There will be a fan on time delay before the circulating fan is energized.
+The Honeywell ST9103 has a fixed fan delay on time of 30 seconds after the burner ignites.
 The United Technologies 1158-120 has an adjustable fan on time that is set by selecting the dipswitch combination displayed in Chart 1.
-This fan on delay can be set at 30, 60, 90 or 120 seconds. - 3.
+This fan on delay can be set at 30, 60, 90 or 120 seconds.

 Set the thermostat below room temperature.
-The oil burner should stop. - 4.
+The oil burner should stop.

 The air circulation blower will continue to run until the time off setting selected on the electronic fan timer control times out.
-The United Technologies 1158-120 has an adjustable fan off time of 2, 3, 4, or 6 minutes The fan timer control adjustments may be altered if the air at the room registers is uncomfortably high upon blower start up or shutdown. - 5.
+The Honeywell ST9103 has an adjustable fan off time of 60, 90, 120 and 150 seconds that is set by selecting a dipswitch combination on the control board.
+Similarly the United Technologies 1158-120 has an adjustable fan off time of 2, 3, 4 or 6 minutes The fan timer control adjustments may be altered if the air at the room registers is uncomfortably high upon blower start up or shutdown.

 The necessary adjustments to the fan control settings should be determined by measuring the temperature of the air in the supply air take-off, or within the first few inches of the supply air trunk.
 The side mid point of the transition is usually ideal, providing that the thermometer probe is beyond the "line of sight" wherein false readings from radiant heat could be observed.
 The system temperature rise, the difference in temperature between the supply air and return air, should be within the indicated range on the appliance rating plate.